My Mindfulness Journey

 At the SnowFlower retreat in October 2008, I took the Five Mindfulness Trainings, committing to practicing reverence for life, true happiness, true love, loving speech and deep listening, and nourishment and healing.
 SnowFlower encourages all participants to give a short dharma talk at our sessions, so in 2010 I began to give talks.
 For me the best way to learn is to prepare a talk, so this really grew my practice.

 After our Centering Prayer group disbanded, SnowFlower became my primary practice group.
 What helped me come to terms with practicing with a Buddhist group was Paul Knitter's book, Without Buddha, I Could Not Be a Christian.
 About that time, I learned that Holy Wisdom Monastery (an ecumenical Benedictine community), not a Catholic church, was my true spiritual home.
 Buddhism is my life practice.

 In 2017 I began a two year program under the teachers Tara Brach and Jack Kornfield to become a Certified Mindfulness Meditation Teacher.
 This two-year program helped to transform my practice and my life.
 By practicing loving kindness, gratitude and self-compassion, I was able to shed many of the defenses that kept me from connecting with others.
 I developed the courage to teach mindfulness in the prisons, which I began doing in 2018.
 And the confidence to offer mindfulness classes at the library.
 I have been leading the drop in meditation group, Mindful Moments since the spring of 2018.

-With over 12 years of meditation experience adding up almost 2000 hours of formal meditation practice, I currently practice a combination of breath, loving kindness, walking, and open awareness meditation as well as body scans.
+With over 15 years of meditation experience adding up over 2000 hours of formal meditation practice, I currently practice a combination of breath, loving kindness, walking, and open awareness meditation as well as body scans.

 Here are some of the resources I have used to guide me on the path